Best Of19 min read

 Cons:

-• Not a great pure project manager — task management feels clunky compared to Asana
+• Not a great pure project manager—task management feels clunky compared to Asana

-• New users often feel completely lost without a template or guide
+• New users often feel completely lost without a template

 • Offline functionality is limited